carbon-language/carbon-lang/llvm/docs/LangRef.rst

     This calling convention, like the `PreserveMost` calling convention, will be used by a future version of the ObjectiveC runtime and should be considered experimental at this time.
+"``cxx_fast_tlscc``" - The `CXX_FAST_TLS` calling convention for access functions
+    This calling convention aims to minimize overhead in the caller by preserving as many registers as possible.
+This calling convention behaves identical to the `C` calling convention on how arguments and return values are passed, but it uses a different set of caller/callee-saved registers.
+    Given that C-style TLS on Darwin has its own special CSRs, we can't use the existing `PreserveMost`.

+    - On X86-64 the callee preserves all general purpose registers, except for RDI and RAX.
 "``cc <n>``" - Numbered convention
     Any calling convention may be specified by number, allowing target-specific calling conventions to be used.
 Target specific